lu7cgj/CHIRP---Hiroyasu-IC-980-PRO-KSUN-5200D/README.md

 Export the CSV again under the UV-5R format

-CHIRP always exports UV-5R channel tables in a stable, predictable layout, making them fully compatible with this converter.
-That means you can standardize any radio’s CHIRP CSV into the UV-5R format before converting it to Hiroyasu.
+CHIRP always exports UV-5R channel tables in a stable, predictable format, which makes them fully compatible with the converter script chirp_to_hiroyasu_csv(uv5r-uv82).py.

-Once converted, simply feed the file into encoder.py to generate a fully functional .YSF codeplug ready for upload to the IC-980Pro.

-This toolkit enables, for the first time, a clean CHIRP → Hiroyasu workflow, allowing batch edits, cross-radio presets, and large codeplug maintenance with minimal effort.
-Feedback and contributions are welcome.
+This allows you to standardize any radio’s CHIRP CSV into the UV-5R layout before converting it to Hiroyasu.

+2. Empty Baofeng UV-17R IMG (supports the 1.25 m band)

+For radios that include the 220 MHz / 1.25 m band, I also provide an empty UV-17R IMG.
+This template ensures that CHIRP retains all 1.25 m channels when importing and exporting CSV files—something the UV-5R cannot do due to hardware limitations.

+Use this template with the script chirp_to_hiroyasu_csv(uv17r).py, which is specifically designed to interpret the UV-17R channel structure, including correct tone handling, bandwidth, and special cross-mode behavior.

 73 de LU7CGJ.